Maps on manifolds onto graphs locally regarded as the quotient maps onto Reeb spaces of some differentiable maps and a new construction problem: Main theorems and proofs with explanations of terminologies, notions and notation needed.

-For each finite graph which is not a single point or which has no vertex of degree larger than $3$, we can give an orientation to each edge of the graph so that we can construct a continuous map from the graph into $S^1$ satisfying the following two. \begin{enumerate} \item On each edge the map is injective. \item The orientation of each edge canonically induced from a canonical orientation of $S^1$ coincides with the given orientation. \end{enumerate} If the graph has no loop, then we can replace $S^1$ by $\mathbb{R}$.
+For each finite graph which is not a single point or which has no vertices of degree greater than $3$, we can give an orientation to each edge of the graph so that we can construct a continuous map from the graph into $S^1$ satisfying the following two. \begin{itemize} \item On each edge the map is injective. \item The orientation of each edge canonically induced from a canonical orientation of $S^1$ coincides with the given orientation. \end{itemize} If the graph has no loop, then we can replace $S^1$ by $\mathbb{R}$.

-For a map of the class $\mathcal{Q}_{\mathcal{C}}$, if for the target graph and each vertex, the degree is at most $3$, then we can orient the graph as this and we can construct a local function respecting the definition of the class $\mathcal{C}$ and the orientations of edges.
+For a map of the class $\mathcal{Q}_{\mathcal{C}}$, if for the graph of the target and each vertex, the degree is at most $3$, then we can orient the graph as this and can construct a local function respecting the definition of the class $\mathcal{C}$ and the orientations of edges.
 This is due to the definitions of a $D_2$-symmetric and a $D_3$-symmetric map and an almost smooth generalized rotation with reflections.
 We can consider a transformation by an almost smooth generalized rotation with reflections to construct a local function compatible with the desired orientations of the edges.
 See FIGURE \ref{fig:4.5} for the case of a vertex of degree $2$ for example.
+We can glue local functions to obtain a desired function.

 This completes the proof.